C. Haley Bunn

-C. Haley Bunn (born 1985 or 1986) is an American attorney who was appointed, and subsequently elected, to serve as a Justice of the Supreme Court of Appeals of West Virginia.
+C. Haley Bunn (born 1985 or 1986) is an American attorney who was appointed, and subsequently elected, to serve as a justice of the Supreme Court of Appeals of West Virginia.
+She began her term as chief justice in 2026.

 Early life and education

 A native of Oceana, West Virginia, Bunn was born into a coal mining family.
-She earned a bachelor's degree from West Virginia University and a Juris Doctor from the West Virginia University College of Law, where she was an honors graduate in 2007.
-In 2010 Bunn graduated Order of the Coif and Order of Barristers from WVU College of Law.
+She earned a bachelor's degree from West Virginia University, where she was an honors graduate in 2007.
+In 2010, Bunn graduated with a Juris Doctor from the West Virginia University College of Law, Order of the Coif and Order of Barristers.

 Career

 Bunn began her career as an attorney for Steptoe & Johnson.
 She later served as an assistant US attorney for the Southern District of West Virginia.
 A specialist in prosecuting opioid-related cases, Bunn was selected to serve on the U.S. Department of Justice's Opioid Fraud and Abuse Detection Unit in 2017.